Raedin24/School/L400/DCIT 423/Module 10 - LAN Security Concepts.md

 - Basically a man-in-the-middle attack.
 If the threat actor claims that the MAC address for another device is actually the MAC address address of it own device(threat actor), other hosts update their table with that info.
 Hence, any packets meant for that host is sent to the threat actor's device, who then forwards it to the actual intended target
 - Can be mitigated by implementing **DAI**

+## 10.5.8 Address Spoofing Attack
+- **IP address spoofing** - Threat actor hijacks a valid IP of another device, or uses a random IP address.
+Difficult to mitigate when used in a subnet in which the IP belongs
+- **MAC address spoofing** - Threat actor changes their host MAC address to that of another known MAC address.
+Threat host then sends a frame, which when received by the switch, causes it to overwrite the MAC table and forward frames to the threat host instead.
 ## 10.5.9 STP Attack
 - Threat actor makes their device appear as the root bridge sending BPDUs announcing it has a low priority.
 - Other devices will try to route packets through the root bridge, giving the threat actor access to all transmitted info.